 Vanilla beans are pleasantly fragrant fruit pods obtained from the tropical climbing orchid, V. planifolia.
-Mayans were the early persons to use them to flavor chocolate drinks centuries before the Spanish first set their foot on Mexico in 1520.
-This highly prized bean is native to the tropical rain forests of Central America, and only recently its cultivation has spread to other tropical-regions through the European explorers.
+Mayans were the first people to use them in chocolate drinks as a flavoring agent centuries before the Spanish first set their foot in Mexico in 1520.
+This highly prized bean pod is native to the tropical rainforests of Central America, and only recently its cultivation has spread to other tropical regions through the European explorers.

 Botanically, it is a perennial herbaceous climbing vine belonging to the family of Orchidaceae, in the genus: vanilla.
-Scientific name: Vanilla planifolia.
+Scientific name: Vanilla planifolia (flat-leafed vanilla).

 |Vanilla beans in a vine Vanilla planifolia.